 Biography

-Elena Damiani was born in Lima, Peru (1979), where she lives and works.
+Elena Damiani was born in 1979 in Lima, Peru, where she currently lives and works.

-Elena Damiani was born in Lima, Peru (1979), where she lives and works.
+Elena Damiani was born in 1979 in Lima, Peru, where she currently lives and works.

 Media area